(I wrote this in the Fall of 2015 shortly after the attacks in Paris, France. But this of course applies to all acts of violence and hate.)

 How’s it going for you as we see our world become even more divided?

-— I actually believe we need to swing far over to a greater divide before we can swing back and find harmony.
-And I do wholeheartedly believe that processing a lot of our collective fear and anger properly is going to be a massive help to the world consciousness and its healing.
+I actually believe we need to swing far over to a greater divide before we can swing back and find harmony.
+I wholeheartedly believe that processing our collective fear and anger properly is going to be a massive help to world consciousness and healing.

 Here are some basic questions to consider: